-Any man or woman over 45 can get a colonoscopy and then get one continuing every ten years.
+Any man or woman over 45 can get a colonoscopy and one continuing every ten years.
 You should consider getting one sooner if colon cancer runs in your family.

 The Affordable Care Act (ACA) requires insurance companies to cover certain preventative services such as colonoscopies.
 But, insurance companies have established strict guidelines for determining what a preventive service is.
-Those guidelines may exclude people who already have symptoms or have colon cancer in their family history.
+Those guidelines may exclude people with already symptoms or colon cancer in their family history.

 Does private health insurance cover colonoscopies?

 Coverage for diagnostic colonoscopies varies.
 Ask your insurer about co-pays, deductibles, limits, exclusions, or other out-of-pocket expenses.

 Yes, the types of insurance plans from the Marketplace cover the costs of a colonoscopy.
 However, you might incur out-of-pocket expenses, such as a bowel prep kit, anesthesia, pathology, and a facility fee.

 Medicare pays the total cost of a preventive colonoscopy as long as a medical provider who accepts Medicare does the procedure.
 If they find a polyp and perform a biopsy, it’s considered diagnostic rather than preventive, and you could need to pay 20 percent.

 States have mandated colonoscopy screening under Medicaid.
 However, Medicaid might not cover a colorectal cancer screening before age 45 if you don’t have symptoms.